 Every effort was made to identify and utilize the most current and relevant information.
 When data and analysis conflicted, the more recent information was used to prepare this examination.
 Data and content provided by the US Census Bureau was generally limited to the last Census in 2010.
 However, other supplemental compilations covered periods, such as 2013-2016.
-That notwithstanding, I endeavored to cross check references and computations with different sources on the same or similar topics to determine veracity and continuity of the information. - EB
+That notwithstanding, I endeavored to cross check references and computations with different sources on the same or similar topics to determine veracity and continuity of the information.
+Referenced sources are listed on page ten.